Swap out tuna for chickpeas in this mouthwatering vegan tuna salad sandwich. An easy & satisfying lunch that takes only minutes to make!

 Just like the tuna salad sandwiches of yore, I always have ingredients for chickpea salad.
-I pull out the Vegenaise and stone-ground mustard, jar of dill pickle slices, a stalk of celery, and a pinch of my mom’s secret ingredient.
+I pull out the vegan mayo and stone-ground mustard, jar of dill pickle slices, a stalk of celery, and a pinch of my mom’s secret ingredient.
 Then a sprinkling of fresh or dried dill amps up the pickled flavor.
-(If you prefer to make your own mayo, I like the tofu-cashew mayonnaise from Susan at FatFree Vegan.)

-That said, here is my favorite way to make it.
+That said, here is my favorite way to make vegan tuna salad.
 Feel free to tweak it and make it your own!

 Here are more easy vegan lunches I know you’ll love: